-The only regular rail passenger currently operating in the region is provided by Amtrak, the most popular long distance passenger train in the United States.
+The only regular rail passenger service currently operating in the region is provided by Amtrak, the most popular long distance passenger train in the United States.
 The Coast Starlight, which connects Los Angeles to Seattle, stops in Salinas, the only Amtrak rail station in the region.
 This route operates one train in each direction daily.
-In the future, Amtrak will expand service by offering the Coast Starlight services which will stop at new additional stations in Soledad and King City.
+In the future, Amtrak will expand service by offering Coast Starlight stops at new stations in Soledad and King City.

 Rail passengers can ride the Amtrak bus to connect to the Capitol Corridor route, which runs daily between San Jose and Sacramento.
 There are also three round trip connecting bus services between the state Capitol and Monterey County daily.
-Each major area of Monterey County - the Monterey

-Peninsula, Salinas, and the South Monterey County cities - is served by this connecting bus service.
+Each major area of Monterey County - the Monterey Peninsula, Salinas, and the South Monterey County cities - is served by this connecting bus service.
 The Amtrak Capitol Corridor service provides four round trips between San Jose and Sacramento on weekdays and six round trips on weekends.
 The Capitol Corridor connecting bus service to Monterey County serves Watsonville, Salinas, California State University Monterey Bay (CSUMB) and four locations within the City of Monterey.